 Pasadena Tooth-Colored Fillings Blend in Seamlessly with Your Smile

 Ouch!
 Tooth pain and sensitivity are both signs that you may have a cavity.
 Tooth decay, cavities, only worsen if left untreated and can result in significant damage to your smile.
-Dr. Holmes and Dr. Revel apply white, composite resin fillings to restore teeth marred by decay or damage and give patients back their strong, healthy smiles.
+Dr. Holmes, Dr. Revel, and Dr. Lowery apply white, composite resin fillings to restore teeth marred by decay or damage and give patients back their strong, healthy smiles.

 At your checkup or dental exam, our Pasadena Family Dentistry team will check each of your teeth for decay and assess your existing dental work for wear.
 If you have a cavity, we’ll gently prepare your tooth and then apply durable composite resin that’s been tinted to match your existing smile.
 We can also replace your dark, metal fillings with all-white, composite resin ones.
 White fillings form a seamless bond with teeth and provide lasting strength and protection against decay.
 Plus, they look great!
 If you’re interested in learning more about tooth-colored fillings, feel free to ask during any dental appointment with our team, or call Pasadena Family Dentistry to schedule a visit with our dentists and carding dental team today.